Carrot Cake Pancakes

 Instructions

 - In another bowl, whisk to combine the buttermilk, oil, and egg.
 Pour the wet ingredients into the dry, and stir until the flour is halfway incorporated.
-Add the walnuts and carrots, then stir until the flour pockets have disappeared, but make sure to leave lumps so you don’t overmix the batter and make the pancakes tough.
+Add the walnuts and carrots, then stir until the flour pockets have disappeared, but make sure to leave lumps so you don’t overmix the batter and make the pancakes tough.1 cup buttermilk, 1 tablespoon neutral oil, 1 large egg, 2 tablespoons chopped walnuts, 1 cup finely grated carrots

 - Prepare the glaze by melting the butter and cream cheese together in the microwave.
 Stir in the powdered sugar and vanilla extract and stir to combine.
-Add water as needed, to thin the glaze.
-Drizzle on top of the pancakes, and enjoy!
+If the glaze is too thick, add water 1/2 teaspoon at a time to thin it out.
+Drizzle on top of the pancakes, and enjoy!3 tablespoons butter, 2 ounces cream cheese, 3/4 cup powdered sugar, 1/2 teaspoon vanilla extract, water

 Notes